apache/cxf/distribution/src/main/release/samples/jax_rs/description_swagger2_osgi/README.txt

   Hit '<ctrl-d>' or type 'system:shutdown' or 'logout' to shutdown Karaf.

-Install this demo feature using the local features.xml file located at src/test/features, you can directly use this file or copy it to somewhere.
-Assuming you have this features.xml file at /Users/me/work/cxf/samples/features.xml
+Install this demo feature using the local features.xml file that is located in samples/jax_rs/description_swagger2_osgi/src/test/features, you can directly use this file or copy it to somewhere.
+Assuming you have put this features.xml file at /Users/me/work/cxf/samples/features.xml

-You can add this local feature url by typeing
+You can add this local feature url by typing

   karaf@root()> feature:repo-add file:///Users/me/work/cxf/samples/features.xml
   Adding feature url file:///Users/me/work/cxf/samples/features.xml